solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/auth0/_index.md

 ### Verify the Upstream

-Gloo Edge discovers Kubernetes services automatically.
-So, running the `glooctl get upstreams` command, you should be able to see a new Gloo Edge Upstream `default-httpbin-8000`, based on the naming convention `namespace-serviceName-portNumber`:
+Gloo Gateway discovers Kubernetes services automatically.
+So, running the `glooctl get upstreams` command, you should be able to see a new Gloo Gateway Upstream `default-httpbin-8000`, based on the naming convention `namespace-serviceName-portNumber`:

 ```shell
 % glooctl get upstreams default-httpbin-8000